 deceased uncle left niece house with handwritten letter and his signature and witnesses; niece cared for him and kept up with house and property taxes; one brother of deceased uncle failed to sign over house before his death but has siblings which also refuse to sign; can niece probate estate and...
 Read more »

 Your question didn't get posted under a state.
 Your answer may vary by state.
 What's interesting about your description of the "letter" is that it is handwritten.
-I don't believe there is anything wrong with handwriting a will in the states in which I am licensed to practice law (CA, OR, WA)....Read more »
+I don't believe there is anything wrong with handwriting a will in the states in which I am licensed to...Read more »

 Im barely thinking about this stuff now.
 I wonder why the bank stuff never was mentioned among other things?
-The probate case only included houses but she owned other things of value too that were not mentioned and I don't know why I wasn't thinking about it then until now that few years have past....
+The probate case only included houses but she owned other things of value too that were not mentioned and I don't know why I wasn't thinking about it then until now that few years...
 Read more »

 My husband and I live in a relatively rural area and county with few estate attorneys.
 However, we are 30 miles away from our state capital (which is also in a different county) where there are more estate attorneys.
-Does it matter where an attorney's practice is located when filing our will at...
+Does it matter where an attorney's practice is located when filing our...
 Read more »

 Wow.
 You question remained unanswered for a couple of months.
 This is now answered on your more recent post.
 The short answer remains, something like, if you want to leave your small town to go somewhere else, that will work.
 But, it will also work just fine with a local attorney.
 The choice...Read more »